Richard A. Chaifetz School of Business

 Undergraduate Students Taking Graduate Business Courses

 Undergraduate students are generally not permitted to enroll in graduate business courses; however, seniors with a minimum 3.00 cumulative grade point average (GPA) may petition to take up to six credits of graduate coursework in their senior year.
 Prior to completion of their bachelor's degree, students are limited to a 15-credit course load during any semester in which they are taking graduate-level coursework.
-Approval by the Associate Dean for Undergraduate Education is required.
+Approval by the associate dean for Undergraduate Education is required.

 Graduate Academic Standing